RyotaUshio/obsidian-pdf-plus/README.md

 - **Open PDF links cleverly**: When opening a link to a PDF file, a new tab will not be opened if the file is already opened.
 Useful for annotating PDFs using "Copy link to selection."
 - **Open PDF link instead of showing popover preview when target PDF is already opened**: Press `Ctrl`/`Cmd` while hovering a PDF link to actually open it if the target PDF is already opened in another tab.
-- **Don\'t move focus to PDF viewer after opening a PDF link**
+- **Don't move focus to PDF viewer after opening a PDF link**
 - **Clear highlights after a certain amount of time**
-- **Ignore "height" parameter in popover preview**: Obsidian lets you specify the height of a PDF embed by appending `&height=...` to a link, and this also applies to popover previews.
+- **Ignore the `height` parameter in popover preview**: Obsidian lets you specify the height of a PDF embed by appending `&height=...` to a link, and this also applies to popover previews.
 Enable this option if you want to ignore the height parameter in popover previews.

 ### Copying links to PDF files

 - **`Copy link to selection` command**: This is the same thing as the "Copy link to selection" in the right-click menu, but this command allows you to trigger it quickly via a hotkey.
 I recommend using `Ctrl`+`Shift`+`C`/`Cmd`+`Shift`+`C`.
-  > Note: this command cannot be triggered from Command Palette.
+  > Note: this command cannot be triggered from the Command Palette.
 Make sure that you set a custom hotkey for it.

 - **Copy link with/without alias**: When copying a link to a selection or an annotation in a PDF file, Obsidian appends an alias `<pdf file title>, page <page number>` to the link text by default.
 This plugin allows you to disable this behavior if you don't like it.